smartrent/elixir-styler/docs/control_flow_macros.md

 ## `cond`

-Styler has only one `cond` statement rewrite: replace 2-clause statements with `if` statements.
+Quokka has only one `cond` statement rewrite: replace 2-clause statements with `if` statements.

 ```elixir
 # Given